Lotto Max: Gameplay

-Seven numbers are selected from a field of 50 numbers, along with a bonus number.
-A single line of seven numbers costs $5, and each purchased line also includes two additional lines of quick picks.
-Loto-Quebec has a "Personal Selections" slip allowing the player to select all three sets of numbers themselves, also at a cost of $5.
+Seven numbers are selected from a field of 52 numbers, along with a bonus number.
+A single line of seven numbers costs $6, and each purchased line also includes three additional lines of quick picks.
+Loto-Quebec has a "Personal Selections" slip allowing the player to select all three sets of numbers themselves, also at a cost of $6.
 If a ticket matches all seven numbers on the main draw, the jackpot prize of at least $10 million is won.
-After the jackpot reaches at least $50 million, additional drawings are held for auxiliary "MaxMillions" prizes of $1 million each.
-MaxMillions drawings only award prizes on an exact match, and do not award secondary prizes.
+The main jackpot is capped at $90 million.

-The main jackpot is capped at $80 million.
+Alongside the main jackpot, each drawing also contains auxiliary prizes.
+When the main jackpot reaches $50 million, "MaxMillions" prizes of $1 million each are added.
 MaxMillions prizes are carried over until they are won, and additional MaxMillions prizes are added for each week a main jackpot of at least $50 million is not won.
+Beginning with the April 14, 2026 draw, each drawing also includes "MaxPlus" prizes of $100,000 each for every $1 million in the main jackpot (e.g. if the jackpot is $10 million, there will be 10 MaxPlus prizes).
+MaxMillions and MaxPlus drawings only award prizes on an exact match, and do not award secondary prizes.
 Once the main jackpot is won, unclaimed MaxMillions prizes, if any, are placed in the main jackpot on top of the $10 million minimum.

 The main jackpot was initially capped at $50 million.
 The July 17, 2015 draw increased this cap to $60 million.
 Beginning with the May 14, 2019 draw, the field of numbers increased from 49 to 50 (changing the odds of a jackpot win to 1 in 33 million), the main jackpot cap was increased to $70 million, new prizes were added for matching 4 or 5 numbers and the bonus number, and the game added a second weekly draw on Tuesdays.
 Organizers stated these changes would help Lotto Max reach higher jackpots more often.
 At the same time, Lotto Max switched to using a random number generator for the main draw rather than lottery machines.
 Beginning with the September 10, 2024 draw, the main jackpot cap further increased to $80 million.

-Beginning with the April 14, 2026 draw, the main jackpot cap will increase further to $90 million, and each drawing will begin to include auxiliary "MaxPlus" prizes of $100,000 each for every million in that draw's main jackpot (i.e. if the jackpot is $10 million, there will be 10 MaxPlus prizes).
-At this time, the price of a single line of seven numbers will increase to $6, but will include three additional lines of quick picks instead of two.
+Beginning with the April 14, 2026 draw, the field of numbers increased to 52, the main jackpot cap increased further to $90 million, and each drawing began to include auxiliary "MaxPlus" prizes of $100,000 each for every million in that draw's main jackpot.
+The price of a single line of seven numbers increased to $6, but includes three additional lines of quick picks instead of only two.